 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

 Does anybody really know what to do when they encounter a bear?
-Sure, there are a lot of myths out there, everything ranging from playing dead and running down a hill (because bears can't do that, "experts" say...).
-Really, there are several different tips for being a bear safety expert, but what you do depends on the situation, the type of bear, and many other factors, Thus, here are some things to look out for and some advice for what to do under dangerous circumstances.
+Sure, there are a lot of myths out there, everything ranging from running down a hill or climbing a tree (because bears can’t do that, “experts” say…).
+In reality, what you do depends on the situation, the type of bear, and many other factors, Thus, here are some things to look out for and some advice for what to do under dangerous circumstances.